 Liability cover: the little-known benefit included in your home insurance

-Landlords are entirely responsible for the property they lease to tenants, which means you may be legally liable if a tenant is injured inside.
+Landlords are responsible for the property they lease to tenants, which means you may be legally liable if a tenant is injured at your rental property.

-You can use these calculators to estimate roughly how much it would cost to rebuild your home or replace your contents.
-By providing general information about your home the calculators will provide an estimated value and summary that you can further edit for a more accurate result if you wish.
+You can use these calculators to estimate roughly how much it could cost to rebuild your home.
+By providing general information about your home the calculators can provide an estimated value and summary that you can further edit for a more detailed result if you wish.

 Landlord insurance frequently asked questions

-Landlord insurance is designed to cover you against the risks of owning an rental property.
-Most landlord insurance policies are designed to cover costs incurred as a result of damage or loss due to events like:
+Landlord insurance is designed to provide cover for the risks of owning a rental property.
+Landlord insurance policies can cover costs incurred as a result of damage or loss due to events like:

 - Tenant theft